C++ Search Algorithms

 }

-In order to determine if they found what they’re looking for, search algorithms use the equality operator, ==.
+For search algorithms to determine if they found what they’re looking for, they use the equality operator == by default.

-As such, for a type to be compatible with the search algorithms, it needs to implement that operator.
+As such, for a type to be compatible with the search algorithms, it usually needs to implement that operator.

 #include <algorithm>